HUMERUS ANATOMY

 • Function:

-• Attachment point for extensor muscles and ligaments of the forearm
+• Attachment point for extensor muscles and ligaments of your forearm

 BODY (SHAFT)